-I personally also addressed pathogens like Candida, mold, and parasites through diet and herbs.
+I personally also addressed pathogens through diet and herbs.
 While most supplements and herbs I tried went in the garbage (and a couple caused scary side effects), I found several naturopath-recommended supplements to be supportive of my energy, microbiome, and my immune system.
 They helped get me out of a very rough period, but certainly didn’t cure me.

 With “hindsight is 20/20” vision, I realize many of hundreds of hours spent Googling for a magical supplement and herb combination and what *other* people ate (which was often conflicting) would have been more productively spent doing almost anything else.

 My diet has now significantly expanded post-recovery to include a greater variety of fruits, and I’m enjoying grains and legumes again.
 I credit this, in large part, to doing work to get into a parasympathetic state.
 Our parasympathetic nervous system controls our “rest and digest” state.